 The Alba White Truffle Festival in Piedmont

 This festival dates back to 1928, and it has grown significantly in recent years to offer wine tastings with expert wine makers, chef led workshops and special menus to complement this much-revered aphrodisiac.
 Each truffle is inspected for authenticity and you can even take the opportunity to join a truffle hunt with a trained guide in nearby woodlands.
 Alba lies some 45 minutes from Turin Airport (TRN), and 2 hours south-west of Milan.
-Aside from the Truffle festival, why not have a little fun exploring the wonderful Piedmont wine region in an open top Ferrari California or take a drive to discover the wonderful architecture of the city of Turin.
+Aside from the Truffle festival, why not have a little fun exploring the wonderful Piedmont wine region or discover the wonderful architecture of the city of Turin.

 Chestnuts and Chocolate in Umbria

-The Feste delle Castagne (Chestnut Festivals) take place across Umbria and Tuscany throughout October, and what better excuse than to take a driving tour in a luxury Porsche Cayenne SUV through this wonderful region of Central Italy.
+The Feste delle Castagne (Chestnut Festivals) take place across Umbria and Tuscany throughout October, and what better excuse than to take a driving tour through this wonderful region of Central Italy.
 Once a food staple and used for everything from flour to roof beams, no part of the Chestnut tree was wasted.
 We travelled deep into the Umbrian countryside to the small hilltop town of Preggio and discovered some of Italy’s most delicious traditional chestnut recipes.
-It’s one of the best known chestnut festivals in the region.
+It’s one of the best-known chestnut festivals in the region.
 We joined local villagers to celebrate the many wonders of the humble chestnut.